 Hanshin Juvenile Fillies (G1) - Preview

-The 1,600-meter outer “A” course at Hanshin, where races are run to the right, is the course used for both the 2-year-old Grade 1s and the Grade 1 Oka Sho (Japanese 1,000 Guineas), the first race in the fillies triple crown.
-It should be noted that the course was renovated in December 2006 and data prior to that would not be applicable for the current Hanshin Juvenile Fillies, which marks its 69th running this year.
-The Hanshin Juvenile Fillies starts in the backstretch and continues for 444 meters before the first turn.
-From 600 meters out, the track dips about 2 meters over the next 400 some meters before rising steeply for 2 meters again over the race’s final furlong, making it a test of skill and stamina and one that well tests the cream of the crop.
+The 1,600-meter outer course at Hanshin, where races are run to the right, is also the course used for the Grade 1 Oka Sho (Japanese 1000 Guineas), the first race in the fillies triple crown.
+The race starts in the backstretch and covers 444 meters before the first turn.
+With 3 furlongs to the finish line, the track dips 2 meters over 400 meters, then rises steeply again over the last 200, making it a formidable test of stamina as well as speed.

 - Barrier draw

 - Race result

 - 2018 English